oleksandrvarnytskyi/finapp/README.md

 Tech. requirements :
 - All endpoints should be invented by developer
 - This is only REST backend application.
 You shouldn’t do any UI

-Will be a plus [advanced level] :
-- Add email notifications to Managers and Clients